astral-sh/ruff/docs/configuration.md

   -w, --watch
           Run in watch mode by re-running whenever files change --fix-only
           Apply fixes to resolve lint violations, but don't report on leftover violations.
 Implies `--fix`.
-Use `--no-fix-only` to disable or `--fix-suggested` to include suggested fixes
+Use `--no-fix-only` to disable or `--unsafe-fixes` to include suggested fixes
       --ignore-noqa
           Ignore any `# noqa` comments
       --output-format <OUTPUT_FORMAT>